MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/whereoperator.md

 ## Examples

-### Simple comparisons first
+### Order comparisons by complexity

 Retrieve storm records that report damaged property, are floods, and start and end in different places.

-Notice that we put the comparison between two columns last, as it can't use the index and forces a scan.
+Notice that we put the comparison between two columns last, as the where operator can't use the index and forces a scan.

 [**Run the query**](https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5uWqUSjPSC1KVXBJzE1MTw0oyi9ILSqpVLBTMODlUgCCxLwUBbDakMqCVAVbWwUlt5z8/BQlhKxTanpmnk9+cmJJZn6egqKtgmteCowLAAhN4ulrAAAA)